ArhanChaudhary/qter/README.md

 3 | goto 1
 ...
 </pre>
 Indicates an infinite loop of performing U' R2 L D' on the Rubik's cube.
+After performing the algorithm, the `goto` instruction requires you to jump back to the line 1 where you started.
 </ul>

 - `solved-goto [number] [positions]`

 <ul>
-Start reading instructions from the specified line number if the specified positions on the puzzle each contain their solved piece.
-If not, fall through and ignore this instruction.
+If the specified positions on the puzzle each contain their solved piece, then jump to the line number specified as if it was a `goto` instruction.
+Otherwise, go on to the next instruction as if it was not there.
 For example:

 ```l
 Puzzles